-The PA stipulated that the County complete the MIP and provide a copy to the SHPO and VDOT within three years of PA's execution.
+The PA stipulated that the County complete the MIP and provide a copy to the SHPO and VDOT within three years of the execution of the PA.
 The funds for the development of the MIP shall be provided by VDOT to the County on a cost-reimbursement basis, following VDOT's receipt (from the County) of its final MIP.
 The deadline for submission of the MIP to VDOT is June 11, 2014.